mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ```

 In a *three-node replica set, a majority is two nodes*.
 So if *two nodes go down, even if the primary is still available, it will step down*.
 At this point, an election cannot take place until *enough nodes* come back up to form a majority, and the clients will be able to connect to the whole set because there is no *primary*.
 So just to recap, we've covered *how availability is maintained during elections, the effective priority on elections, and the behavior of a replica set when a majority of the nodes aren't available*.

+### Write Concerns: Part 1

+*MongoDB write concern is an acknowledgment mechanism that developers can add to write operations*.
+Higher levels of acknowledgment produce a *stronger durability guarantee.
+Durability means that the write has propagated to the number of replica set member nodes specified in the write concern*.
+The more *replica set members that acknowledge the success of a write*, the more likely that the *write is durable in the event of a failure*.

+Majority here is defined as a simple majority of replica set members.
+So divide by two, and round up.
+The trade-off with increased durability is time.
+More durability requires more time to achieve the specified durability guarantee since you have to wait for those acknowledgments.
+Let's go over the available write concern levels.
+A write concern of zero means that the application doesn't wait for any acknowledgments.

+The write might succeed or fail.
+The application doesn't really care.
+It only checks that it can connect to the node successfully.
+Think of this like a fire-and-forget strategy-- very fast, but with no safety checks in place.
+The default write concern is one.
+That means the application waits for an acknowledgment from a single member of the replica set, specifically, the primary.

+This is a baseline guarantee of success.
+Write concerns greater than one increase the number of acknowledgments to include one or more secondary members.
+Higher levels of write concern correspond to a stronger guarantee of write durability.
+For example, I can set a write concern of three to require acknowledgment from all three replica set members.
+Majority is a keyword that translates to a majority of replica set members.

+It's a simple majority.
+So divide the number of members by two and round up.
+So this three-member replica set has a majority of two.
+A five-member replica set would have a majority of three-- so on and so forth.
+The nice thing with majority is that you don't have to update your write concern if you increase the size of your replica set.
+There's also a write concern level for replica set tags.

+That's a little advance for this course series, but you can check out our documentation on write concern for more information.
+We're just talking about replica sets in this lesson.
+But MongoDB supports write concern for both standalone and sharded clusters.
+For sharded clusters in particular, write concern is pushed down to the shard level.
+Finally, I want to make it very clear that no matter what write concern you specify, MongoDB always replicates data to every data-bearing node in the cluster.

+Write concern is just there for you to have a way of tracking the durability of inserted data.
+There are two additional write concern options that MongoDB provides.
+The first is wtimeout.
+This lets you set a maximum amount of time the application waits before marking an operation as failed.
+An important note here-- hitting a wtimeout error does not mean that the write operation itself has failed.
+It only means that the application did not get the level of durability that it requested.

+The second is j, or journal.
+This option requires that each replica set member to receive the write and commit to the journal filed for the write to be considered acknowledged.
+Starting with MongoDB 3.2.6, a write concern of majority actually implies j equals true.
+The advantage of setting j equals true for any given write concern is that you have a stronger guarantee that not only were the writes received, they've been written to an on-disk journal.
+If you set j to false, or if journaling is disabled on the mongod, the node only needs to store the data in memory before reporting success.